Climate and Weather of Indonesia

 In Indonesia, nearly all the major islands experience a tropical rainforest climate.
 Meanwhile, the smaller islands to the east of Java, as well as some parts of Java itself, experience a tropical monsoon climate.
 Daytime temperatures in most of Indonesia hover around 30°C throughout the year.
 However, cooler temperatures can be found in elevated areas, particularly in Papua, where the highest peaks might even see perpetual snow.

-Generally, visitors can expect tropical weather conditions, where bright sunshine intermingles with occasional heavy rain and thunderstorms.
+Generally, visitors can expect tropical weather conditions, with bright sunshine intermingled with occasional heavy rain and thunderstorms.
 The monsoon season spans from September/October until the start of April, during which both the frequency and intensity of rainfall increase.
-By the end of the monsoon, humidity levels typically hover just above 80 percent, making the environment feel especially warm and sticky.
+By the end of the monsoon, humidity levels typically hover just above 80%, making the environment feel especially warm and sticky.

 Come April, the dry season starts across most of Indonesia.
-Yet, during this drier phase, the northern regions still encounter brief rainfall in June and July.
+However, during this drier phase, the northern regions may still encounter brief rainfall in June and July.
 August and September are notably drier, especially in the southern parts.
-By October, rainfall begins to pick up once more.
+By October, rainfall begins to increase again.

-Wondering when's the best time to visit Indonesia?
-June to September stands out as a great period.
-This span is the driest and sunniest for a significant portion of Indonesia, and temperatures are somewhat cooler.
-Specifically, August and September are ideal for sun-seekers planning a trip to Indonesia.
-While July is also favorable, it's marginally wetter.
-Similarly, June is a suitable alternative for those looking to sidestep the peak tourist season.
+The best time to visit Indonesia is from June to September.
+This period is the driest and sunniest for most of the country, with somewhat cooler temperatures.
+Specifically, August and September are ideal for sun-seekers planning a trip.
+While July is also favorable, it tends to be slightly wetter.
+June is a good alternative for those looking to avoid the peak tourist season.

 1. Yearly average minimum and maximum temperatures